panva/node-oidc-provider/docs/configuration.md

 ## Persistence
 The provided example and any new instance of oidc-provider will use the basic in-memory adapter for storing issued tokens, codes, user sessions and dynamically registered clients.
-This is fine for as long as you develop, configure and generally just play around since every time you restart your process all information will be lost.
-As soon as you cannot live with this limitation you will be required to provide an adapter constructor for oidc-provider to use.
+This is fine as long as you develop, configure and generally just play around since every time you restart your process all information will be lost.
+As soon as you cannot live with this limitation you will be required to provide your own custom adapter constructor for oidc-provider to use.
 This constructor will be called for every model accessed the first time it is needed.
 A static `connect` method is called if present during the initialize phase.

 ```js
 const MyAdapter = require('./my_adapter');